NYC residents, workers 50 and older can now get COVID vaccine without appointment

-Walk-in coronavirus vaccinations are now available for New York City residents and workers who are 50 and older, with no appointment necessary, Mayor Bill de Blasio’s office announced Saturday.
+Walk-in coronavirus vaccinations are now available for New York City residents and workers, age 50 and older, Mayor Bill de Blasio’s office announced Saturday.

-His announcement expands a service, now at 31 city-run locations, that has been offered since late March to those 75 and older.
+His no appointment needed announcement expands a service, now at 31 city-run locations, that has been offered since late March to those 75 and older.

-The expansion comes despite there being one fewer type of shot available due to the suspension earlier in the week of the Johnson & Johnson vaccine because of a rare clotting disorder developed in 1 out of 7 million recipients.
-The other two vaccines, by Pfizer-BioNTech and Moderna, remain available.
+The expansion comes despite there being one fewer type of shot available nationwide: earlier in the week, a "pause" was implemented of the Johnson & Johnson vaccine because of a rare clotting disorder developed in at least 1 out of 7 million recipients.
+The other two vaccines, by Pfizer-BioNTech and Moderna, remain available in New York and beyond.

 So far, 5 million shots have been given in New York City at 600 locations, de Blasio said late last week.
-His goal is to have 5 million fully-vaccinated New Yorkers by June.
+His goal is to have 5 million fully vaccinated New Yorkers by June.
+Statewide, 13 million shots have been given, according to a news release early Saturday afternoon from Gov. Andrew M. Cuomo's office.

-Those who are younger than 50 can make appointments at city-run locations by visiting nyc.gov/vaccinefinder or calling 1-877-VAX-4-NYC.
-There are also appointments available at state-run locations through https://covid19vaccine.health.ny.gov/, and through private providers.
+Those who are younger than 50 can make appointments at city-run locations by visiting nyc.gov/vaccinefinder or calling 877-VAX-4-NYC.
+There are also appointments available at state-run locations through https://covid19vaccine.health.ny.gov/ and through private providers.

+Late Saturday morning, Cuomo’s office released figures showing that on several metrics, New York’s pandemic conditions are improving, but according to federal government statistics, the state is still faring worse than much of the United States.

 GETTING COVID-19 VACCINES IN NY